 In college, particularly in the social and behavioral sciences, such as psychology and sociology, you may be required to format your paper in the APA style.
 APA, which stands for American Psychology Association, uses a simple author-date citation style for in-text citations and a “references” page at the end.

 References, Works Cited or Bibliography?

-MLA’s work cited page and APA’s references are considered reference lists, not bibliographies.
-The big difference is that reference and works cited are lists of sources you have quoted or paraphrased within your school paper.
+MLA’s work cited page and APA’s references are reference lists, not bibliographies.
+The big difference is that references and works cited are lists of sources you have quoted or paraphrased within your school paper.
 Each entry in the body of your paper matches up with information in your reference list.
 While the exact format of works cited vs. references entries will vary, the main objective is the same.

 Works Cited, Works Referenced

 It may seem confusing, but once you understand the basic differences between a works cited in MLA style, APA references or bibliography, you will have a good grasp on completing your research project.
 Paying attention to formatting your paper in the correct citation style will make your teacher happy.
-You are on your way to an “A” research paper.
+You are now well on your way to an “A” research paper.